Skip to content

 for t in range(n_epochs):

-if (counter + 1) * batchSize >= sig_obs_pairs.shape[0]:
+if (counter + 1) * batch_size >= sig_obs_pairs.shape[0]:

 counter = 0

-sig_obs_pairs = fastShuffle(sig_obs_pairs, 1)
+sig_obs_pairs = self._fast_shuffle(sig_obs_pairs, 1)

 batch_vectors = sig_obs_pairs[

-counter * batchSize : (counter + 1) * batchSize, :
+counter * batch_size : (counter + 1) * batch_size, :

 ]

-observations = batch_vectors[:, 1].astype(np.float32)
+observations = batch_vectors[:, 1].to(self.device)

-signals = batch_vectors[:, 0].astype(np.float32)
+signals = batch_vectors[:, 0].to(self.device)

 )